MarkHaoxiang/mvp-score-modelling/presentation.md

 Deblurring, reverting a blurring kernel.
 Class-conditional generation, generating images based on a label.

-Solving these inverse problems have real-world importances: colorization enables restorations of historical photographs, while super-resolution in medical imaging allows for clearer and detailed diagnosis
+Solving these inverse problems have real-world importances: colorization enables restoration of historical photographs, while super-resolution in medical imaging allows for accurate and precise diagnosis

 <!-- [Explain how the main idea of the project relates to previous works and why it makes sense.] -->

-The straightforward way to do conditional generation is by retraining a diffusion model on a subset of data , which demands extensive computational resources and retraining for each new condition.

-The approaches we reproduce, however, leverages the generalisability of an unconditional model -- specifically, score-based diffusion models
+The straightforward way to perform conditional generation is by retraining a diffusion model on a subset of data.
+This demands extensive computational resources and retraining on each new problem.
+The approaches we reproduce, however, leverages the generalisability of an unconditional model -- specifically, score-based diffusion model

 These models don't learn the entire distribution but instead the gradient of the log probability, known as the score.

 <!-- Page on forward diffusion -->

 The forward diffusion process iteratively adds noise to an image.
 By reversing the forward process, it is possible to obtain images from noise.
 The score guides the reverse process, according to this Stochastic Differential Equation.
-There are many numerical methods for solving this, such as the Euler-Maruyama extension of Euler's method.
+There are many numerical methods for solving SDEs, such as the Euler-Maruyama extension of Euler's method.
 In general, the continuous process is approximated through many small discrete steps.

 <!-- equation of reverse SDE -->